arnhemcr/financial/README.md

     to avoid double transfers between accounts with journals
   - sorts the remaining entries by date ascending

-Mrglent only merges entries: transactions which have dates.
+Mrglent only merges entries: transactions that have dates.
 Automatic transactions, comments and command directives in the input journals are not currently copied to the output journal.
 It uses the same "YYYY-MM-DD" date layout, for input and output,